GlebThePolar/UnityToWearOS/README.md

 In general, I made this asset when I was porting my Unity game (Recycling: 2048) from Android to WearOS.
 The game is built on Unity 5, so let me know if I need to adjust it to Unity 6 (write at gleb@glebthepolarcitizen.com).

-In case you like this free asset, and want to support me, check my buymeacoffee: https://buymeacoffee.com/thepolarcitizen
+In case you like this free asset, and want to support me, check my buymeacoffee: https://buymeacoffee.com/thepolarcitizen And if you want to contact me write an email: gleb@glebthepolarcitizen.com

 ### Additional legal notes:
 This is the GitHub version of this tool, which is distributed under MIT license.
 There is another source, Unity Asset Store version, that has another license (Unity Asset Store EULA): https://assetstore.unity.com/packages/slug/321835.